Richard F. Ambrose

-Rick Ambrose is executive vice president of Space for Lockheed Martin Corporation.
-Space is a more than $9 billion enterprise that employs approximately 18,000 people and provides advanced technology systems for national security, civil and commercial customers.
-Chief products include major systems for satellites, human space flight, strategic and missile defense, satellite command and control, sensor and data processing including predicative analytics and big data applications, space observatories and interplanetary spacecraft as well as a range of sensing, communications and exploration payloads.
+Rick Ambrose is Executive Vice President of Lockheed Martin Space and an officer of Lockheed Martin Corporation.
+Space is a more than $10 billion enterprise that employs approximately 20,000 people and provides advanced technology systems for national security, civil and commercial customers.
+Chief products include major systems for satellites, human space flight, strategic and missile defense, satellite command and control, sensor and data processing including predicative analytics and big data applications, space observatories and interplanetary spacecraft and a range of sensing, communications and exploration payloads.

-With over 39 years of experience in the defense and aerospace industry, Mr. Ambrose has led programs in support of military, commercial and national security missions.
-Previously, he was president of Lockheed Martin’s Information Systems & Global Solutions-U.S. business, responsible for leading a 6,500-person organization serving the U.S. intelligence community and international partners.
+With four decades of experience in the defense and aerospace industry, Ambrose has led a significant number of programs in support of military, commercial and national security missions.
+Previously, he was President of Lockheed Martin’s Information Systems & Global Solutions-National business, responsible for leading a 6,500-person organization serving the U.S. intelligence community and international partners.

 He has a bachelor’s degree in electrical engineering technology from the DeVry Institute of Technology and a master’s degree in business administration from the University of Denver.